House of the Dragon: 5 jaw-dropping momentsSep 20 | 4 min read

-The fascinating true story of how the world's greatest Special Forces service was created comes to BBC One.
-Find out who stars in it and who wrote it.
+The fascinating true story of how the world's greatest Special Forces service was created comes to BBC One in 2022.
+Find out who is in the cast and watch the trailer.

 He’s the man behind one of the BBC’s biggest drama hits, so expect edge-of-your-seat action and fascinating characters from his newest project.